 "Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything"

+Children in Year 3 have the amazing opportunity to learn Ukulele through the Hounslow Music Service in which they have weekly lessons.
 Pupils in KS2 are given the opportunity to learn Guitar in school and they have enjoyed performing in school assemblies.
-Also, pupils in Year 5 and Year 6 enjoy attending school choir weekly where they: learn a range of songs, learn harmonies and have fun with their friends.
-The school choir have showcased their talents by performing Christmas carols in a local nursing home and by performing in school Mass and in school assemblies.
+Also, pupils in Year 6 enjoy attending our weekly Music club where they: sing a range of songs, play boom whackers, read musical notation and have fun with their friends.